-Tedeschi and climate change – the future is at stake
+Tedeschi and climate change – the future is at stake.

-For any Amarone lover, the name Tedeschi needs little introduction.
+For any Amarone lover, the name Tedeschi needs no introduction.
 One of the famous great Valpolicella families, with vineyards owned there since 1630.
 Today, Antonietta, Sabrina and Riccardo now run the Tedeschi business.
 They are the children of Renzo and Bruna Tedeschi.
 That’s some job, as there are currently 46 hectares of vineyard and around 500,000 bottles produced each year.

 Their flagship wine is the legendary Amarone Classico Riserva, cru Capitel Monte Olmi.
 It’s a byword for elegance and complexity, representing Tedeschi’s quest for perfection.
-All their wines are excellent quality, a favourite being La Fabriseria Valpolicella Classico Superiore.
+All their wines are of excellent quality, a personal favourite being La Fabriseria Valpolicella Classico Superiore.

 Climate change in Valpolicella

 However, because of climate change impacts, some producers are returning to the older pergola system.
 It’s because they are finding their grapes are ripening too early and making too much sugar.
 In such cases, the wines are unbalanced and over-alcoholic.
 Let’s recall that the minimum abv for Amarone is 14%, far below the average around 16.5-17%.
-Some examples have reached 17.5% alcohol or alternatively retain too much residual sugar instead.
+However, some examples have reached 17.5% alcohol or retain too much residual sugar instead.

 In reality, the choice between pergola and guyot is far more complicated and site-specific.
 Both systems have advantages and disadvantages.
-Also, the conversion is costly and without guaranteed benefit.
+Also, the conversion is costly and without guaranteed benefits.
 Nevertheless, such a measure highlights the urgent need to respond to climate change.
 It’s an existential threat to the high wine quality that we all now take for granted.

 Scientific research and experimentation is the key.
 Hence a new Tedeschi press release explains this in more detail.
 The only changes I’ve made to it are to use UK English rather than US English (me being a pedantic Brit and all that).
 So read on: